 “It is my life purpose to pay attention to, study and share the need for ethical vigilance.
 It is the on-going restitution that allows me to live with my profound remorse – so that what I allowed happen to me, doesn’t happen to you.”

--Rashmi Airan, Ethics Keynote Speaker and Consultant
+-Rashmi Airan, Ethics Speaker, Consultant, and Advocate

 Rashmi Airan, a first generation immigrant of Indian parents and the oldest of three daughters, was raised with high expectations to achieve.
 She had both professional and personal pressures.
 Rashmi’s father came to the United States with just $8 in his pocket to attend school and achieve the American dream for the hope of a better life for his family.
 He obtained a masters degree and a doctorate degree in engineering and is now on his second career after obtaining a juris doctor and masters in law degree.
 In the Indian community, there is a strong desire to achieve good grades, go to the top schools, win awards, get hired by big companies, and make money.